herrera-ignacio/design_patterns/README.md

 | | | [Visitor](./behavioral/visitor) |

 * [Creational Patterns](./creational/creational-patterns.md)
-    * [Abstract Factory](/creational/abstract-factory/abstract-factory.md): Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+    * [Abstract Factory](./creational/abstract-factory): Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
-	* Builder
+	* [Builder](./creational/builder): Separate the construction of a complex object from its representation so that the same construction process can create different representations.
 	* Factory Method
 	* Prototype
 	* Singleton